openkim/openkim-items-wiki/wiki/models/8843/4314/6310/002/MO_884343146310_002/wikipage.md

 **Notes:**

 Parameters of this potential are given in Table 5 of the article cited below.
 Note that the authors warn that this potential is specifically intended for studying radiation damage and point defects in Fe-rich compounds of FeP, and should not necessarily be expected to be transferable to other scenarios.
-Specifically, they note that no properties of pure phosphorous or phosphorous-rich FeP were used in the fitting process.
+Specifically, they note that no properties of pure phosphorus or phosphorus-rich FeP were used in the fitting process.

 It is also stated in the article that the Fe-Fe interactions of this potential are taken directly from [M.I.
 Mendelev, S. Han, D.J.
 Srolovitz, G.J.
 Ackland, D.Y.
 Sun and M. Asta, Phil.
 Mag.
 83, 3977-3994 (2003)](http://dx.doi.org/10.1080/14786430310001613264).
 However, the predictions of this potential for properties of pure Fe do not appear to match those of any of the five parametrizations found in this reference.
 Therefore, it is not completely clear which properties were used to fit the Fe-Fe interactions.